Gorisek-Bros/docs/hill/constructions.md

 ## Lights

-There are two ways to define lights.
-You can have them at downhill, but also at inrun - then they are looking like an oblong line.
+Parent element name: dhill\
+Element name: lights

 ::: tip
 You can have multiple lights instances.
 :::

 ::: warning
-Downhill lights height is hardcoded, it's value is equal to 40 meters.
+Downhill lights height is hardcoded, its value is equal to 40 meters.
 :::

-## Downhill lights

-Parent element name: dhill\
-Element name: lights

 | Attribute | Type                       | Allowed values                                        | Default value | Description                           |
 | --------- | -------------------------- | ----------------------------------------------------- | ------------- | ------------------------------------- |